liquid browsing is a very important interaction technology

 you have), the more helpful L2DSS will be.

-it’s ability to effortlessly adapt to different screen sizes and
+its ability to effortlessly adapt to different screen sizes and

 allowing very high information densities makes it especially